Parking and Traffic Management

 - paid online through your ctcLink account.

-- Any vehicle parked in a staff or student lot without displaying a valid permit
+- Any vehicle is parked in a staff or student lot without displaying a valid permit.

 - Permits are annual and should be placed on the driver's side front window lower left corner.